JuliaGraphs/MultilayerGraphs.jl/docs/src/API_organized.md

 # API

 This page provides a list of exported methods organized by topic and audience.
 Methods that act on vertices, edges, and layers are grouped together.
-Some methods are intended for developers who want to use the `Graphs.jl` library as part of their code, while others are meant for end-users.
+Some methods are intended for developers who want to use the `Graphs.jl` library as part of their code, while others are meant for end-users. hello

 ## End-User